ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Greg Markou**: Trying to upgrade to v0.8.

 Began building dev tooling.

-Separating out types exclusively so that in Javascript you can import Ethereum 2 types into a React project down in the future.
-Will help with providers, like a Web3.js provider.
+Will help with providers, like a Web3.js.

 SSE almost up-to-date, ironing out bugs with Proto and Prism.

 Should be up-to-date on [SimpleSerialize.com](https://simpleserialize.com/) for open online testing.

 We're working towards ensuring that BLS works properly in-browser as well.
-Peculiar issues there will keep you updated.
+Some peculiar issues there, will keep you updated.

-Getting Herumi so that we can have some diversity in BLS.
+Working to using Herumi so that we can have some diversity in BLS.

-In regards to the client, we comfortable to start doing Block production.

-One we finish our update to v0.8, we'll start doing our testnet so that we can see how that plays out.

-Then getting that to work in-browser natively.
+In regards to the client, comfortable to start doing Block production.
+Once we finish our update to v0.8, we'll start doing our testnet.
+Then getting it to work in-browser.

-Getting ready to do dev-tooling.
+Going back onto assembly script.

 Also, NIM, we're coming after you guys on the ERC20 contract, we'll get ya.